 Customer retention plays a crucial role in the success of a restaurant.
 It is 6-7 times more expensive to acquire a new customer than to retain an old one.
 Also, old customers tend to order and spend more and are good for the business.
-It has been seen that a mere 5% increase in repeat customers increases profits marginally.
-Loyal customers also refer their friends, and word of mouth is still the greatest, albeit difficult way of marketing.
+It has been seen that a mere 5% increase in repeat customers increases profits exponentially.
+Loyal customers also refer their friends, and word of mouth is still the greatest, albeit painful way of marketing.
 Read how to do Word-of-Mouth Marketing for your restaurant here.

 How to Increase the Customer Retention Rate in Your Restaurant